mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

 Then:

-- For *ConceptZ*, type system rule *ConceptZTypeRule* gets evaluated.
+- For *ConceptZ*, the type system rule *ConceptZTypeRule* gets evaluated.
 - For *ConceptY*, type system rules *ConceptYTypeRule1* and *ConceptYTypeRule2* get evaluated.
   *ConceptZTypeRule* is not evaluated, as at least one rule for *ConceptY* defines:*[override=true]*.
 - For *ConceptX*, type system rules *ConceptYTypeRule1*, *ConceptYTypeRule2* and